Michaela Morgan: Awards

 Morgan was shortlisted in the Blue Peter Book Award 2013 and named an International Reading Association Children's Choice (2008).
 She won the United Kingdom Reading Association (now United Kingdom Literacy Association)'s 1995 Award.

 In 2008, she was shortlisted in the Birmingham Libraries Award, 2008 for Respect (Barrington Stoke) about the black First World War hero, Walter Tull and the Surrey Libraries Award 2009 for Night Flight.

+Respect also won the Libraries Short Read Award.

+In poetry Morgan’s Words to Whisper Words to Shout (Belitha Press) was shortlisted for the BBC Blue Peter Award 2002.